unjs/website/content/learn/articles/2024-02-17-create-a-npm-package.md

 Creating a npm package is not just about publishing source code to the [npm registry](https://www.npmjs.com/).
 It's way more than that and can become very tricky but this article will explain the basics of the process.

+> [!NOTE]
+> This article is part of a series of articles about creating and publishing a npm package.

 ## The npm Registry

 When we start learning development with JavaScript, we rapidly learn about using external libraries, also called dependencies.
 We install them using [`npm install`](https://docs.npmjs.com/cli/commands/npm-install) command.